gitlabhq/gitlabhq/doc/topics/autodevops/index.md

-With Auto DevOps, the software development process becomes easier to set up as every project can have a complete workflow from verification to monitoring without needing to configure anything.
+With Auto DevOps, the software development process becomes easier to set up as every project can have a complete workflow from verification to monitoring with minimal configuration.
 Just push your code and GitLab takes care of everything else.
 This makes it easier to start new projects and brings consistency to how applications are set up throughout a company.